 A glossary.
 Cryptocurrencies have gone from a curiosity to a viable investment, making them almost impossible to ignore.
 If you are struggling with the terminology, let us help:

 Bitcoin.
-Bitcoin is a digital token that can be sent electronically from one user to another, anywhere in the world.
+A Bitcoin is a digital token that can be sent electronically from one user to another, anywhere in the world.
 Bitcoin is also the name of the payment network on which this form of digital currency is stored and moved.

-Blockchain. blockchain is a database maintained communally, that reliably stores digital information.
+Blockchain.
+A blockchain is a database maintained communally, that reliably stores digital information.
 The original blockchain was the database on which all Bitcoin transactions were stored, but non-currency-based companies and governments are also trying to use blockchain technology to store their data.

 Coinbase.
 The first major cryptocurrency company to list its shares on a U.S. stock exchange, Coinbase is a platform that allows people and companies to buy and sell various digital currencies, including Bitcoin, for a transaction fee.